 - tDCS: A tDCS session is about 30 minutes long.
-The recommended protocol includes 5 stimulation sessions per week during the first two weeks and, after that, two sessions per week.
+The recommended protocol includes 5 stimulation sessions per week during the first three weeks and, after that, one or two sessions per week.
 Most users notice a symptom reduction within 6 weeks.

 Side effects.
 In comparison to antidepressant medications and electroconvulsive therapy (ECT), both TMS and tDCS have mild side effects.
 Side effects from tDCS are less severe than those from TMS.